Unraveling your program’s technology challenges with support from an AlphaPlus coach

 If you’re interested, secure your spot.
 And don’t forget to invite tutors working in your programs.

-This three-workshop series is about what an AI policy that works for adult learners in literacy could look like and how to work with learners to create a policy that offers guidance for how educators and learners using AI to do research, make material more accessible and to support creativity ethically and safely.
+This three-workshop series is is about what an AI policy for adult learners in literacy could look like.
+We will look at how to work with learners to create a policy that offers guidance for using AI ethically and safely to do research, make material more accessible and support creativity, communication and collaboration.

 In 3 Zoom sessions (90 minutes each), you will discuss: